Skip to main content

 GA Emergency Housing Program

-Data and information about the GA Emergency Housing Program (which includes the group formally known as the June Cohort) will be updated weekly below.
+Data and information about the GA Emergency Housing Program will be updated weekly below.

 Please note that any data point that has an asterisk (*) means the numbers were redacted due to count size to protect the privacy of program participants.